Stamp Duty, Land Tax and Vacancy Fee - Foreign Owners of Australian Property

 The NSW Government announced in February 2023 that, "Foreign persons from New Zealand, Finland, Germany and South Africa may no longer be required to pay surcharge purchaser duty or surcharge land tax."
 This is a very significant change, based on a specific provision in the double tax treaties with these countries, and one that other states have not indicated they will follow.
 While the State Revenue Office (SRO) will have sought senior legal advice it seems a surprising approach at this stage.

 An annual Vacancy Fee is payable by foreign owners of residential property if their Australian property is not "residentially occupied or genuinely available on the rental market" for at least 183 days in a 12 month period.
-The vacancy fee applies to foreign persons who made a foreign investment application to purchase residential property on or after on May 9, 2017 and requires them to lodge an annual vacancy fee return.
+The vacancy fee applies to foreign persons who made a foreign investment application to purchase residential property on or after on May 9, 2017 and owners must lodge an annual vacancy fee return, whether the property in question has been occupied or genuinely made available for rent.

 For the purpose of the vacancy fee, foreign owned residential property is considered, "residentially occupied, or genuinely available on the rental market", if: